subsetpark/pantagruel/priv/reference.md

 #### Applications

-There are two ways to represent **procedure application** in Pantagruel.
+There are three ways to represent **procedure application** in Pantagruel.
 Placing any expression after any other expression separated by a single space is parsed as an application of the first to the second.
 So `f x` is parsed as applying `f` to `x`; similarly, `[1, 2, 3] 0` is parsed as applying `[1, 2, 3]` to `0`; which, if a list is understood as a function from the natural numbers including 0 to its contents, is a fairly straightforward way to do list indexing.

 The second case of application is in the case of operators, where `x + y` is parsed as applying `+` to `x` and `y`.

+The third case is the **dot-application** form: words like `foo.bar.baz` will be parsed as `baz(bar(foo))`, as in method/attribute access syntax in an object-oriented programming language.

-Except for operators, all procedure application is strictly right-associative (there is no order of operations) and parsed as the successive application of procedures of one argument.
-In other words, procedures are implicitly curried; `f x y` is parsed as the application
+In the normal, prefix procedure application form, all procedure application is strictly left-associative (there is no order of operations) and parsed as the successive application of procedures of one argument.
+In other words, procedures are implicitly curried: `f x y` is parsed as `(f(x))(y)`.
+If `f` is a function of two arguments, then `f x` is a partial application of `x` to `f`.
-TODO: I think we need to be left-associative!

-- procedure
-- operator

 #### Special forms

 - comprehension
 - quantifier
+- reduction